-The object of this Code is to establish a minimum safety standard for the installation and maintenance of electrical utility systems in Alberta.
-Enhancing public safety by minimizing the potential risk of shock and fire hazards and establishing safety rules for activities near electrical utility systems have been guiding principles in its preparation.
+▲ The object of this Code is to establish a minimum safety standard for the installation and maintenance of electrical utility systems in Alberta.
+Enhancing safety for electrical utility installations by minimizing the potential risk of shock and fire hazards have been guiding principles in its preparation.